jeremy-clerc/r/README.md

 vhost, and edit your hosts file to have an host `r` points to your webserver.
 In your browser just type `r/shorcut`.

-An other way is to set a custom search engine in your webbrowser.
+An other way is to set a custom search engine in your browser.
 Then you use it by typing `r<space>shorcut`.